Sairyss/domain-driven-hexagon/README.md

 - [Domain events: design and implementation](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation)

 **Note**: keep in mind that while using only events for complex workflows with a lot of steps it will be hard to track everything that is happening across the application.
 One event may trigger another one, then another one, and so on.
 To track the entire workflow you'll have to go multiple places and search for an event handler for each step which is hard to maintain.
 In this cases using a service/orchestrator/mediator might be a preferred approach than only using events since you will have an entire workflow in one place.
 This might create some coupling, but is easier to maintain.
 Don't rely on events only, pick the right tool for the job.

+**Note**: keep in mind that if you are using [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) with a single stream per aggregate you most likely will not be able to save all events across multiple aggregates in a single transaction.
+In this case saving events across multiple aggregates should be treated differently (for example by using [Sagas](https://microservices.io/patterns/data/saga.html) with compensating events or a [Process Manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) or something similar).

 ## Integration Events